Spring Gate Rehabilitation and Healthcare Center,Abuse and Neglect Attorneys

 As a part of the investigation, the surveyors interviewed the facility Director of Nursing and asked “if an investigation was done or should have been done for this traumatic wound.”
 The Director replied that they would “just treat it like a traumatic wound.”
 When asked if “an investigation should be done since it was an unknown injury”the Director replied, “I will see what I can find.”
 However, the surveyors documented that “no investigation [report] was provided for this injury.”

 Was your loved one victimized by caregivers while living at Spring Gate Rehabilitation and Healthcare Center?
-If so, contact the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
+If so, contact the Tennessee nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
 Our attorneys fight aggressively on behalf of Shelby County victims of mistreatment in long-term facilities including nursing homes in Memphis.

 Our seasoned attorneys can assist your family in successfully resolving your financial compensation claim against the nursing facility and staff that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can be working on your claim for compensation now to ensure you receive adequate monetary recovery and your rights are protected.